EFTEC/example.cupcakes/README.md

 We have two versions of the same project; one uses MySql while the other relies on the file system.

 This first version uses MySql, and we will use the file app.php to access the database.

-You could change the database.
+> You must change the database's access according your system (user, password, etc.)

 ### Application file (app.php)